Lucas-Tito/amazon-scraper/README.md

 The frontend will be running at `http://localhost:5173`.

+---

-### Testing the Application
+## Testing the Application

-1. In the frontend (`http://localhost:5173`), enter a keyword in the search box (e.g., "laptop").
+1. Open the frontend in your browser at `http://localhost:5173`.
+2. Enter a keyword in the search box (e.g., "laptop").
-2. Click the "Scrape Products" button.
+3. Click the "Scrape Products" button.
-3. The backend (API) will fetch the product data from Amazon and return the information, which will be displayed on the frontend.
+4. The backend (API) will fetch the product data from Amazon and return the information, which will be displayed on the frontend.

+---

+## Known Issues

+- **Long Loading Times**: The scraping process may take longer than expected, especially for keywords with many results.
+This is due to the time required to fetch and parse the Amazon search results page.

+---

 ## Main Files